 We have found the birthplaces for all the authors at once.

 That’s all for today.
-We have listed several approaches to use the VBA VLOOKUP in another sheet.
+We have listed several approaches to use the Excel VBA VLOOKUP in another worksheet.
 Hope you will find this helpful.
 Feel free to comment if anything seems difficult to understand.
 Let us know which approach you prefer.
 Don’t hesitate to notify any methods which we might have missed here.